grafana/observability-workshop-breakouts/breakout_2_The-future-of-observability/breakout_2_exercise.md

 1. Which version of Redis is deployed?
 1. Why is the recommendation service impacted by this issue?

 Great!

+Section 2:
-You have finished these questions - to really understand why Asserts is awesome, try and solve these same questions without using it as you did with the apps in breakout 1.
+To really understand why Asserts is awesome, try and solve these same questions without using it as you did with the apps in breakout 1.
 Let us know how you get on :)

 Some interesting ones to try:
 1. How much memory is assigned to the product catalog service?